 Talk to your doctor about MRD.
 An MRD test may be right for you.

 Testing for minimal residual disease, or MRD, tells your doctor if any of these hard-to-detect cancer cells are left in your body.
-Any remaining traces of detectable cancer (MRD) can possibly cause a relapse, which is the return of a disease or the signs and symptoms of a disease after a period of improvement.
+Any remaining traces of cancer (MRD) can possibly cause a relapse, which is the return of a disease or the signs and symptoms of a disease after a period of improvement.
 MRD-negative means there are no detectable traces of cancer left.1,3

 There is a treatment available specifically for patients with remaining traces of detectable cancer (MRD).
 The goal of this treatment is to eliminate those cancer cells.
 Because of this, it is important to know your MRD status.4,5